 Clinton is a somewhat small city located in the state of Tennessee.
 With a population of 10,049 people and five constituent neighborhoods, Clinton is the 63rd largest community in Tennessee.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Clinton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Clinton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clinton is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Clinton who work in office and administrative support (18.45%), management occupations (12.26%), and sales jobs (9.63%).
+There are especially a lot of people living in Clinton who work in office and administrative support (16.74%), sales jobs (9.88%), and management occupations (9.50%).

-Being a small city, Clinton does not have a public transit system used by locals to get to and from work.
+Clinton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The most common language spoken in Clinton is English.
 Other important languages spoken here include Spanish and French.